25 Majestic Facts About The Crown

 Considering that The Crown creator Peter Morgan also wrote 2006’s The Queen (which earned Morgan an Oscar nomination for Best Original Screenplay and Helen Mirren an Oscar for her portrayal of Queen Elizabeth II), it would be easy to think that he has had a deep and lifelong interest in the royal family—but you’d be wrong.
 “It was a horrible mistake,” Morgan told Entertainment Weekly in 2019.
 “I don’t know how we’ve ended up here.”

 The road to The Crown started with The Deal, a 2003 TV movie starring Michael Sheen about former prime minister Tony Blair’s rise to power.
-The Queen was a continuation of that story, with its focus on a newly elected Blair (played again by Sheen) working to push the Queen to take action in the wake of Princess Diana’s death.
-“I so enjoyed writing those scenes between the Queen and Blair that I thought, ‘Well, I’ll do a play about those audiences, because she’s had 13 prime ministers,” Morgan said.
+The Queen was a continuation of that story, with its focus on a newly elected Blair (played again by Sheen) working to push the queen to take action in the wake of Princess Diana’s death.
+“I so enjoyed writing those scenes between the queen and Blair that I thought, ‘Well, I’ll do a play about those audiences, because she’s had 13 prime ministers,” Morgan said.
 That turned into The Audience, a play that opened in London in 2013 and eventually made its way to Broadway.

 Had you told Morgan in 2013 that he’d be dedicating the next several years of his life to creating a series about Queen Elizabeth, he probably would have laughed—or screamed.
-In 2016, when asked by Variety why he was interested in telling the story of the Queen’s rise to power, his response was honest: “I didn’t really.
+In 2016, when asked by Variety why he was interested in telling the story of the queen’s rise to power, his response was honest: “I didn’t really.
 I’m sick of writing the world of Elizabeth.
 But when we did the play The Audience, the scene between Churchill and the young queen struck me as having lots of potential—this young 25-year-old girl and this 73-year-old, this daughter and this grandfather.
 And yet he was so in awe of her.
 I thought, I’d like to try writing this as a movie, Churchill and Elizabeth.
 Like Educating Rita.
 And then as I got writing, I thought actually her marriage is quite interesting, too.
 So let me just go back a bit.
 And then before I knew it, I thought this needs more time.
 That’s when I first rang the producer and thought, this could be a TV show.
 And Netflix just jumped at it.”

 3. The Crown was originally pitched as a three-season project.

 Morgan initially envisioned The Crown as running for a total of three seasons.
 “Originally, when I went to Netflix, I was pitching it as three seasons.
 It just kept growing,” Morgan, who was glad the idea kept expanding, told EW.
-“By the time we got to the end with Claire [Foy] and Matt [Smith], I think they were ready to go somewhere else.”
+“By the time we got to the end with Claire and Matt , I think they were ready to go somewhere else.”

 4. Claire Foy flew under the radar during auditions.